UV Protection Contact Lenses

 Class 2 UV-blocking lenses still reduce UV exposure through the covered lens area, but at a lower level than Class 1 lenses.
 Some wearers compare these lenses when balancing UV features with comfort, price, replacement schedule, and familiar product fit.

-Daily and Monthly Selections With Built-In UV Blockers
+Daily and Monthly Selections With Built-in UV Blockers

 Acuvue Oasys for Astigmatism